Makesh-Srinivasan/oshw3/README.md

    - **Expected Output**: `Failed to set nice value.
 Check PID or value range.`
    - **Explanation**: The value provided (6) is outside the allowed range (1-5).
 Therefore, the system call does not proceed, and an error message is printed to indicate the issue.

 **Handling Out-of-Bounds Values**: The `nice.c` program and `sys_nice` system call ensure that nice values are always between 1 and 5.
 If a value outside this range is passed, the command fails gracefully, informing the user that the input is invalid.
+Note that the four tests aboe are submitted as screenshots only and not as test1.c as it was optional.
+The task 2 tests are submissted as `test1.c`, `test2.c`, and `test3.c`.

 ### Test Results our outputs